blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

 * Puppet in squeeze-backports is version 2.7.6 where current puppet is 2.7.9.
-* Debian's puppet requires ruby 1.8.7 where mainstream ruby development largely targeting the 1.9.
+* Debian's puppet requires ruby 1.8.7 where mainstream ruby development largely targets 1.9.
 * Puppet's central master has memory-leak issues with ruby 1.8.7.
-* We'll be installing system utilities through rubygems anyway later in this series.
+* We'll be installing system utilities through rubygems later in this series.

 Rather than suffer with ruby 1.8.7 puppet will be installed as a gem, the